Perfect blend of scenic landscape and cultural heritage

 Why visit Indonesia

-Explore over 18,000 islands with a diversity unique culture.
+Explore over 18,000 islands with a diverse unique culture.
 Indonesia is one of the hidden paradises in Southeast Asia with an authentic atmosphere.
 Known as Wonderful Indonesia, it brings you to the second-largest tropical forests, rich cultures, many pristine beaches with great dive sites and surfing waves, amazing hikes to active volcanoes and wildlife.
+Read more about a green holiday in Indonesia.

 The government has created 10 new destinations alternative to replace and avoiding over-tourism in Bali as the most visited destination in Indonesia.
-It is supported by the master plan to develop the skills of locals residence on the tourism sector and to raise awareness of local stakeholders to create more sustainable tourism.
+It is supported by the master plan to develop the skills of local residences for the tourism sector and to raise awareness of local stakeholders to create more sustainable tourism.

 Indonesia has also developed Sustainable Tourism for Development (STDev) program since 2016, adopting the Global Sustainable Tourism Council’s (GSTC) worldwide standards for sustainable travel and tourism.